ashuyadav2030/Youtube_Video_Summarizer/README.md

 FAISS for efficient vector similarity search

 # Installation
-Clone the repo:
+Clone the repo

-Create and activate a Python virtual environment:
+Create and activate a Python virtual environment

-Install dependencies:
+Install dependencies

 Set up your environment variables (e.g. Google API credentials) in a .env file.